-According to Sanoma's Insider Regulations, a person who has learned Inside Information - irrespectively of whether she or he is a Permanent or Project-specific Insider or not - may not use the information by acquiring or conveying Sanoma's Financial Instrument (either on his own behalf or on behalf of another, directly or indirectly), nor give advice on their acquisition or disposal (either directly or indirectly).
+According to Sanoma's Insider Policy a person who has learned Inside Information may not use the information by acquiring or conveying Sanoma's Financial Instrument (either on his own behalf or on behalf of another, directly or indirectly), or give advice on their acquisition or disposal (either directly or indirectly).
 This also applies to advice not to trade.
-Sanoma employees shall avoid giving advice in respect of Sanoma's Financial Instruments in general.

 Any person possessing Inside Information related to Sanoma's Financial Instruments is not allowed to disclose Inside Information.
 The duty of confidentiality does not restrict information from being given by such employees who need to share this information to fulfil their tasks for Sanoma.
-Insiders shall time their trading in Sanoma Financial Instruments so that such trading shall not undermine the trust in the securities markets.
-Regardless, whether Insiders have Inside Information or not, they may not trade in Sanoma Financial Instruments during a period of twenty one (21) days preceding the date of the publication of the Company's Interim Report and twenty eight (28) days preceding the Financial Statements (closed window).
-Furthermore trading is not allowed during the entire publication day.